merneo/arch-linux/modules/30-timeshift.md

 ## Step 2: Configure Timeshift (GUI)

-Timeshift is primarily a GUI tool.
-After installation, launch it from your application launcher.
+Timeshift is primarily a GUI tool for configuration, but it offers powerful underlying snapshot mechanisms.

 1.  **Launch Timeshift:** Open your application launcher and search for "Timeshift".
 2.  **Select Snapshot Type:**
-    *   **RSYNC:** Good for any filesystem.
-Creates a full backup initially, then incremental backups.
-Requires more space but is flexible.
+    *   **RSYNC:** This method uses `rsync` to create full system backups that are incrementally updated.
+It is filesystem-agnostic and works well on any Linux filesystem (Ext4, XFS, etc.).
+While efficient, it consumes more disk space than Btrfs snapshots for multiple versions.
-    *   **BTRFS:** Highly efficient for Btrfs filesystems.
-Creates subvolume snapshots, which are very fast and use less space. **Recommended if your root filesystem is Btrfs.**
+    *   **BTRFS:** This method leverages the native snapshot capabilities of the Btrfs filesystem.
+[Btrfs snapshots](https://wiki.archlinux.org/title/Btrfs#Snapshots) are copy-on-write, meaning they initially take up very little space and only store changes from the original.
+This is highly efficient and recommended if your root filesystem is Btrfs.
 3.  **Select Snapshot Location:**
-    *   Choose a separate partition or external drive. **Do NOT save snapshots on the same partition as your root filesystem.**
+    *   Choose a separate partition or external drive. **Do NOT save snapshots on the same partition as your root filesystem (for rsync type).**
     *   For Btrfs, you typically select the root Btrfs filesystem, and Timeshift will manage the snapshots as subvolumes.
 4.  **Schedule Snapshots:** Configure the frequency (e.g., daily, weekly) and retention policy.
 5.  **Create First Snapshot:** Once configured, create your first snapshot immediately.